fangfausto/video-project-commlab/README.md

-# The Newsroom
+# Superheroes On The News
 ## By Sara, Naijah, Sneheel, and Fausto

 # What is the project?
 What is the overall concept and theme?
 What kind of experience you were striving to create?

-For our video project, we wrote, produced, and edited The Newsroom, a The Office-style mockumentary of a breaking news segment that interviews three citizens-turned-superheroes.
+For our video project, we wrote, produced, and edited "Superheroes On The News", a The Office-style mockumentary of a breaking news segment that interviews three citizens-turned-superheroes.
 After the breaking news segment is introduced by news anchor Polly Esther, we follow co-anchor Holly Day around campus as she meets individuals with:
 - Powers of invisibility
 - Mind reading abilities
 - Superspeed